By Dr. Stacy Matthews

 People often make some common mistakes when trying to effectively treat their acne, ultimately worsening the condition or making it difficult to clear.
 Some of these mistakes can be responsible for the permanent scarring or spots many end up having.
-Recognizing these mistakes can help you obtain the best results in controlling acne.
+Recognizing these 8 acne dos and don'ts for healthy skin can help you obtain the best results in controlling acne.

 #1 Over cleansing - Aggressive cleaning can make acne worse due to the skin irritation and over drying.
 Gentle cleansing and toning with a non-alcohol based product such as Cytotone Waterless Cleanser can be used on different skin types to provide pH-balanced skin cleansing.

 #2 Popping pimples - This is a sure way to make healing difficult because bacteria can infect the skin, irritation can increase, and the chances of scaring are greater.
 Instead of popping pimples, use of MatrX B Response Gel can help to relieve inflammation from acne, sooth irritation, and reduce swelling.